“That which is measured improves. That which is measured and reported improves exponentially.” - Karl Pearson

 JS syntax and Style

 - 3: Code logically divided into files.
-Developer can show examples of some SOLID concepts.
+Developer can show examples of good coding practices, like DRY and separation of concerns.
 Attention payed to indentation and naming.

 - 1: Team has not applied any style concepts from class or from Ruby background